Zambia women's national under-17 football team

-Zambia women's national under-17 football team, nicknamed the Copper Princesses, represents the country in international under-17 matches.
-The team has participated in FIFA sanctioned events, including U-17 World Cup qualifiers.
+The Zambia women's national under-17 football team (nicknamed the Copper Princesses) represents the country in international under-17 matches.
+The team has participated in FIFA sanctioned events, including U-17 Women's World Cup qualifiers.

 Background

 Zambia women's national under-17 football team is nicknamed the Junior She-polopolo.
 The team's official kit colours include green shorts, a green jersey and green socks.
 Women's football was formally organised by the Football Association of Zambia in 1983.
 Since that time, Zambia has created a women's senior national team and an under-20 team.
 Women's football continues to be supported by the national federation who have budgeted money for the women's game and youth game.
 In 2009, there were 100 women's teams for players over 16, and 112 youth women's teams for players under 16.

 Women's football in Africa as a whole faces problems that include limited access to education, poverty amongst women in the wider society, and fundamental inequality present in the society that occasionally allows for female specific human rights abuses.
 When quality football players are produced in Africa, often they leave the country to seek greater opportunities elsewhere, to the detriment of the local game.
 Funding also is a problem for the women's game in Africa, with most of the funding for women's football in the Africa coming from FIFA, not the local national football association.